Yaseen-Zeb/BrainStack/git and gitHub/c diving deeper into git.md

 A fast-forward merge happens when:
 main:    A──B
 feature:    └──C──D
-The target(current) branch has no new commits
-Result after merge:
+If the target(current) branch has no new commits AND the source branch is ahead Result after merge:
 main:    A──B──C──D
 No new commit is created